jeffid/unote/assets/tutorial/notes/07 - Multi-Note Editing.md

 You could open your data directory into your favorite editor of choice and perform the search & replace there, this way you can also use advanced features like regexes.

-All the edits performed with a third-party application will be reflected into Noteless after a quick refresh.
+All the edits performed with a third-party application will be reflected into iNote after a quick refresh.